DCTorres1987/JurassicZooApp/README.md

 Open repository in developement environment and navigate to the directory in command line.

-* Run 'install corneal' to get all necessary gemfiles and the layout
+* Run 'rails new jurassiczooapp' to get all necessary gemfiles and the layout
 * Run 'bundle install' to make sure all the ruby gems are up to date
 * Run 'rake db:migrate' and 'rake db:seed' to create and seed database tables
 * Run 'rails s' and navigate to 'https://localhost:3000'